-I love to grow these bright and colorful flowers in handing baskets where they overflow and give the area a big pop of color.
-These make a great addition to our front porch where they help make the home look more cheery and welcome.
+I love to grow these bright and colorful flowers in hanging baskets where they overflow and give the area a big pop of color.
+These make a great addition to our front porch where they help make the home look more cheer and welcome.

 How to grow nasturtium from seed

 Ideally, Nasturtium should be grown from seeds.
 To grow larger plants and get earlier blooms, you can start the seeds indoors four to six weeks before the last frost or direct sow in the garden after the last frost has passed.

 Despite poor soil conditions, Nasturtiums grow well and do not require regular fertilizers or amendments.
 Fertilizers can even stunt the growth and flowering of your nasturtiums.

 As nasturtiums grow, it is recommended that you plant a pair of seeds at least one inch deep and space them at least 10 inches apart so that they have space to spread.
 Keeping your seeds well-watered will allow them to germinate within 10 to 12 days.
 Your plants will each have one set of true leaves after they have grown.

 The nasturtium can thrive in full sun even in colder climates.
 Choosing an area where your plants can experience afternoon shade in a hot climate can protect them from the worst effects of summer heat.
 Make sure you mulch your plants well to help trap moisture.

 It is important to give nasturtiums neglected soil when growing in pots rather than nutrient-rich potting soil.
 You should use dirt, sand, and perhaps some peat moss instead of the best potting soil available.

 It’s fine to use the dirt from your yard, so simply use the cheapest soil you have.
 It is one of those plants that are perfect for those who are forgetful gardeners.

 For the best results, use a large pot at least 10 inches to ensure that your plant has plenty of room to spread.
 Plant two seeds in your pot and keep well watered.